Internal ICE memo outlines expanded authority to terminate F-1 student status

 On March 1, 2025, a presidential executive order declared English as the official language of the United States.
 This executive order will have no impact on the College.
 In 1986, the voters of California added Article 3, Section 6 to the California Constitution declaring "English as the Official Language of California."
 We have lived with this constitutional provision for decades without any adverse impact on College operations.
 However, the executive order may adversely impact service levels if federal agencies no longer provide language assistance to the public.

-Title VI Guidance in light of the "Dear Colleague" Letter
+Title VI guidance in light of the "Dear Colleague" letter

 4:30 p.m., February 26, 2025